 Root car insurance discounts

 Root claims that good drivers can save up to $900 per year by switching to one of its auto policies.
-Part of Root’s aim to streamline the quoting process is to automatically apply discounts during the quoting process so that drivers won’t have to check if they qualify.
+Part of Root’s aim to streamline the quoting process is to automatically apply money-saving discounts during the quoting process so that drivers won’t have to check if they qualify.
 This means that the company does not offer many specifics about its discounts, but lists some common ones that may be factored in during the quoting process.
 Some of its mentioned discount factors include:

 Root home insurance discounts